Countries Blacklisted in the EU: All You Need to Know Before Opening an Account

 The European Union (EU) has become a booming hub for global financial activities, which explains why so many non-residents may be interested in opening accounts or conducting business in the region.
 However, before doing so, non-EU residents must be aware of which countries have been blacklisted by the EU and any associated restrictions or regulations that come with this status.
 This article will showcase the specific countries that have been blacklisted in Europe and share the information that non-residents need to know before opening an account here.

-Non-EU residents may encounter difficulties in opening a bank account in the EU.
+Non-EU residents may encounter difficulties in opening an account in the EU.
 However, it is important to note that being a non-EU citizen is not necessarily an obstacle.
 Depending on the country of origin, non-EU residents may still be eligible to open an account by providing additional documentation.
 The documents required usually include a passport or ID card, proof of residence in the EU, and proof of financial solvency.
-If all the requirements are met, the financial institution may approve the opening of a bank account.
+If all the requirements are met, the financial institution may approve the opening of a current account.
 You can easily open an account online at Satchel.eu from your smartphone with the same list of documents for both EU and non-EU citizens.

 Generally, the required documents include: